jatan12/PCD/README.md

 After installing the required dependencies, download the offline data from [google-drive](https://drive.google.com/drive/folders/1SvU-p4Q5KAjPlHrDJ0VGiU2Te_v9g3rT) and place them in `offline_moo/data`.
 (Note: experiments shown in the paper utilized the data_fix_250508 version of the dataset.)

-### Reproducing result
+## Reproducing results
-Below a few examples from the paper are shown:
+Below are few examples to get you started

 Train & evaluate PCDiffusion in ZDT2.
 ```bash